CookieUzen/weekend-ui/README.md

 The design of our application focuses on usability, ensuring that healthcare professionals can easily input data and interpret model predictions.
 The interface is clean, intuitive, and accessible, designed to be used in busy clinical environments without requiring extensive training.

 ## Challenges we ran into 😰
-1. Model Deployment: When attempting to deploy the model on our website, the model behaves unexpectedly.
-We add a preprocess module for processing user's input and fix this issue.
+1. Model Deployment: During the model deployment phase, the model behaved unexpectedly when integrated into our website.
+We addressed this by adding a preprocessing module to handle user inputs more effectively.
-2. Pages & Entry Point Designation: Initially, we were confused by the UX design.
-We resolved this issue by soliciting user feedback on our product, which ultimately led to satisfaction with our interaction logic.
+2. Pages & Entry Point Designation: The initial user experience (UX) design was confusing.
+We overcame the challange by actively soliciting and incorporating user feedback, which improved our interaction logic and user satisfaction.
 Hooray!
+3. In designing the model, we considered the problem that most datasets will not each have the data input we want.
+After trying different datasets, we solved this problem by using a huge dataset and data preprocessing.

 ## Accomplishments that we're proud of 🥲
 We are proud of developing a model that not only achieves high accuracy but also has pratical application in our daily life.
 Additionally, seeing our application being potentially used in clinical settings has been incredibly fulfilling.

 ## What we learned 🤗
-Throughout this project, we've gained a deeper understanding of machine learning applications in healthcare, the importance of meticulous data preprocessing, and the ethical implications of predictive modeling.
+Throughout this project, we've gained a deeper understanding of machine learning applications in healthcare, the importance of data preprocessing, and the ethical implications of predictive modeling.
 We also learned the value of interdisciplinary collaboration, combining insights from data science, medicine, and UX design!

 ## Authors 🫡
 Uzen, Tommy, Tina, Annie.
 Hats off to you!